 Need a refresher on Mural's accounts and organizational structure?
 See this Help Center article: How are Mural accounts organized?

 Members are collaborators that are part of your company domain.
 They can own and access any content that an admin or mural owner permits them to.

 Guests are people outside of your company that are invited to collaborate on a project with you.
-Guests have limited use of MURAL.
-They cannot invite others, create or manage rooms, create, duplicate, or export murals, publish templates, or push murals to a touchscreen.
+Guests have limited use of Mural.
+They cannot invite others, create or manage rooms, create, duplicate, or export murals, publish templates, or push murals to a touchscreen device.